cucumber/common/CONTIBUTING_NEW.md

 This commit is also tagged with `gherkin/v7.4.8`.
 Everything is pushed, which will kick off the release process above.

-### Rebuilding tagged builds
+### Triggering tagged builds

 After you push a tag, each module repo will start building in parallel.
-If a module has a dependency on the go implementation (such as `gherkin`, `dots-formatter` and `pretty-formatter`), you should *cancel* the build and wait for the go implementation's build to complete.
-When it has completed, rerun the cancelled build.

-The reason for this is that the dependent build can only pass after the go executables are published and available for download.
+If a module has a dependency on the go implementation (such as `gherkin`, `dots-formatter` and `pretty-formatter`), the build will initially fail because it can only pass after the go executables have been published and available for download.

-We might automate this process at some stage, but for now this is manual.
+The go module will trigger a new build of dependent module repos after a successful tagged build.
+This second time the builds should pass and successfully publish packages.

 ## Configuring a module dir for automated releases